dudamirandaa/stargazing/README.md

 - OpenStreetMap Nominatim API: https://nominatim.org/
 - VirtualSky API: https://slowe.github.io/VirtualSky/

 The frontend was developed using Angular Framework with Typescript, HTML and CSS.
-The responsibilities are organized as follows:
+The files are inside stargazing-frontend/src/app and the responsibilities are organized as follows:

 - Login:
   - at source, AuthService is used to set a token in the browser's local storage to keep the user logged in